jinheewon2003/Pose-Visualization-and-Processing/README.md

 ## Setup

 To use the scripts in this repository, you need to have Python 3 installed on your system.
-You also need to install the required dependencies listed in the `requirements.txt` file.
-You can install them using pip:
+You also need to install the required dependencies listed below.

-pip install -r requirements.txt

 ## Usage